 ***UPDATE*** Just a day after this blog was posted, a federal judge in Texas issued a nationwide preliminary injunction in Texas Top Cop Shop, Inc. v.
 Garland halting the enforcement of the Corporate Transparency Act and staying the beneficial ownership reporting deadline.
-The court found that plaintiffs were likely to succeed on their claims that the Corporate Transparency Act violates the 10th Amendment.
 [Read Order here.]
-For now, the reporting requirement deadline is on hold. *****
+This injunction was stayed for a short time on December 23, 2024 by the US Court of Appeals for the Fifth Circuit, but a merits panel of the court reinstated the injunction on December 26, 2024.
+Thus, at this time, the reporting deadlines are not in effect because of the injunction.
+Read more here.

 These reporting requirements apply to entities that are created by filing documentation with the Secretary of State.
 In Texas, that would include LLCs, corporations, and limited partnerships.
 Importantly, it would not include general partnerships.
 That said, these requirements will apply to most ag-related LLCs, limited partnerships, and corporations.
 For example, if you set up a single-member LLC for your cattle operation for liability purposes, you will need to file a report.
 If your parents put the farm into a limited partnership where they are the general partner and you are the limited partner, that limited partnership will need to file a report.
 If your grandparents have their farm in a corporation (a common estate planning strategy in the 1970’s and 1980’s), the corporation is a reporting entity under this law.